Ivan the Terrible: Crimean raids

 In the later years of Ivan's reign, the southern borders of Muscovy were disturbed by Crimean Tatars, mainly to capture slaves.
-(See also Slavery in the Ottoman Empire.)
 Devlet I Giray, Khan of the Crimean Khanate, conducted several raids into Muscovite territory during the late 16th century.
 In 1571, a Crimean–Ottoman army of about 40,000 men launched a large-scale invasion of the Moscow region.
 Because most Russian forces were engaged in the ongoing Livonian War, the capital was defended by a garrison of only around 6,000 troops, insufficient to resist the Tatar advance.
-The Crimean force entered Moscow virtually unopposed, burning much of the city and its surrounding settlements in what became known as the Fire of Moscow (1571).
+The Crimean force entered Moscow virtually unopposed, burning much of the city and its surrounding settlements in what became known as the Fire of Moscow.
 Contemporary and modern estimates of the number of people killed in the fire vary widely, ranging from 10,000 to 80,000.

 In the aftermath of the 1571 raid, Ivan IV sought to buy peace from Devlet I Giray by offering to relinquish Russian claims to Astrakhan in favor of the Crimean Khanate.
 However, the proposed concession was purely diplomatic and was never implemented, as Astrakhan remained under Russian control.
 The devastation of Moscow deeply angered Ivan, who began preparing for a renewed confrontation with the Crimean Tatars.
 Between 1571 and 1572, extensive defensive preparations were undertaken on his orders.
 In addition to reinforcing the Zasechnaya cherta (a line of fortified earthworks and wooden walls), a new system of advanced fortifications was constructed beyond the Oka River, then forming the southern frontier of the Russian state.

 The following year, Devlet launched another raid on Moscow, now with a numerous horde, reinforced by Turkish janissaries equipped with firearms and cannons.
 The Russian army, led by Prince Mikhail Vorotynsky, was half the size but was experienced and supported by streltsy, equipped with modern firearms and gulyay-gorods.
 In addition, it was no longer divided into two parts (the oprichnina and zemsky), unlike during the 1571 defeat.
 On 27 July, the horde broke through the defensive line along the Oka River and moved towards Moscow.
 The Russian troops did not have time to intercept it, but the regiment of Prince Khvorostinin vigorously attacked the Tatars from the rear.
 The Khan stopped only 30 km from Moscow and brought down his entire army back on the Russians, who managed to take up defense near the village of Molodi.
 After several days of heavy fighting, Mikhail Vorotynsky with the main part of the army flanked the Tatars and dealt a sudden blow on 2 August.
 Khvorostinin made a sortie from the fortifications.
 The Tatars were completely defeated and fled.
 The next year, Ivan, who had sat out in distant Novgorod during the battle, killed Mikhail Vorotynsky.